Using Avamys Nasal Spray for Hay Fever: Fluticasone Furoate Guide

 | Children aged 6–11 | 1 spray per nostril once daily (55mcg total) | Adjust with prescriber guidance |

 Always use at the same time each day and at the minimum effective dose.
 Do not exceed the prescribed dose.
+For full dosing detail and missed-dose advice, see the complete Avamys guide.

 How to Use Avamys: Step-by-Step